bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcPortsAndWaterways/PropertySets/Pset_JettyDesignCriteria/Documentation.md

-Properties for the design criteria for a jetty
+Properties common to the definition of design criteria of all occurrences of _IfcMarineFacility_ with the predefined type set to JETTY.